Foster Relationships Online

 2: Become Known for Thought Leadership

-To stay front of mind for your expertise you need to compliment your email program and blog with a robust Twitter presence.
+To stay front of mind for your expertise, you need to complement your email program and blog with a robust Twitter presence.
 Linking your Twitter account to your LinkedIn and Facebook pages will help you leverage your tweets for greater impact.
 You should also leverage YouTube, or an industry-specific hosting site, for videos of your speaking engagements.
-Finally, consider Tumblrfor quick blog posts.
+Finally, consider Tumblr for quick blog posts.
 It could replace your more complex blogging site, especially if you don’t really solicit or react to comments.

 3: Prospect for Leads and Generate Sales